 Cash gives you the most flexibility for you how you spend your earnings, which unlike gift cards, you can use pretty much anywhere.

-Plus, if you join a cash-only program, it’s really easy to keep tabs on how much you’ve earned since there’s no need to calculate your points into a dollar value as with most card-based programs.
+Plus, if you join a cash-only site, it’s really easy to keep tabs on how much you’ve earned since there’s no need to calculate your points into a dollar value as with most card-based sites.